matthias-bs/loraE22/README.md

 The LoRa receiver prints/logs _\<timestamp\>,\<latitude\>,\<longitude\>,\<altitude\>,\<rssi\>_ at a pre-defined interval.

 The receiver's position and a timestamp are decoded from NMEA messages received via UART from a GPS receiver.
+For this purpose, [micropyGPS](https://github.com/inmcm/micropyGPS) is used.

 If available, incoming LoRa messages are received from the ebyteE22 LoRa transceiver module via another UART.
 If the messages expected from the LoRa transmitter could not be received for a certain time, an RSSI value of